 A Bookish Adventure

 I started this blog to document an extended trip to the US and UK in 2012, introducing children to my Alice-Miranda series.
-It's hard to believe that it's just on three years since we launched the first Alice-Miranda title - and now there are seven books out in Australia with another five still to come.
+It's hard to believe that it's just on four years since we launched the first Alice-Miranda title - and now there are nine books out in Australia with another five still to come.
 When I first came up with the idea of this precocious seven and a quarter year old, I had no clue that she would take me on such an amazing journey, not only in Australia but also across the world.
 I visited 37 schools while we were away in 2012 and gave over 80 talks - it was fantastic.
 In 2013 I've been on lots of new adventures in the UK - visiting schools from London to Southampton, Lancashire, Scotland, Newcastle and back to London again.
 After that I headed off to meet readers in Singapore.
 In Australia I've been to Melbourne, Perth, Albany, Alice Springs and Brisbane.
 There's a new series too - about a gorgeous little girl called Clementine Rose.
 She and Alice-Miranda don't know each other yet, but they will soon.